fluxninja/aperture/docs/content/architecture/architecture.md

 ### Aperture Controller

-Aperture Cloud [provides a per-project Aperture Controller][aperture cloud controller] for every organization.
+Aperture Cloud [provides a per-project Aperture Controller][aperture-cloud-controller] for every organization.

 The Aperture Controller is a centralized control system, equipped with a comprehensive global perspective.
 It is programmed using declarative policies.
-Policies can be applied by configuring a [pre-defined blueprint][use cases].
+Policies can be applied by configuring a [pre-defined blueprint][use-cases].
 It's also possible to build a policy [from scratch from policy components][policy].